Colleges by Location

 Student Population Diversity

-Higer Education is committed to focusing on the diversity of its student body and improving students' sense of inclusion and belonging.
-A heterogeneous student body brings together individuals from diverse backgrounds, experiences, and perspectives.
-Find out more about different ethnic groups you can meet at Indiana University Bloomington.
+Higer Education is committed to expanding the diversity of its student population and improving students' sense of inclusion and belonging.
+An inclusive student body brings together individuals from diverse backgrounds, experiences, and perspectives.
+Discover more about the many ethnic communities that go to this school.

-In 2025, out of the total number of students enrolled at the institution, the number of students of Asian origin was 4,077, while the number of Black American students was 1,672.
-3,265 undergraduate students at this school identified as Hispanic/Latino and 2,107 as multirace.
-The school also had 12 students who identified as Native Hawaiian or other Pacific Islander, and 24 American Indian or Alaska Native students.
+In 2025, out of the total number of students enrolled at the institution, the number of Asian students was 4,077, and the number of African American students was 1,672.
+3,265 undergraduate students at this school declared as Hispanic/Latino and 2,107 identified with more than one race.
+The school also had 12 students who declared as Native Hawaiian or other Pacific Islander, as well as 24 American Indian or Alaska Native students.
 There were also 251 students whose ethnicity is unknown.

 Cost